Best Fabric Dyes for Polyester

 - Can be used to dye apparel items, accessories, or even items around the home like pillow covers or curtains

-Dylon Permanent Fabric Dye can be used on many different natural fabrics, as well as cotton/polyester blends.
+Dylon Permanent Fabric Dye for polyester can be used on many different natural fabrics, as well as cotton/polyester blends.
 The dye works well with hand dying techniques and uses warm water.
 These dyes come in a variety of different colors.

 - Each dye packet is 1.75oz